Tristaaaaan/Tristaaaaan/README.md

 <h1 align="left">About</h1>

-A developer who uses Flutter, Kotlin, or Kivy, a Python framework, in mobile application development.
+A developer who uses Flutter in mobile application development.

 Loves integrating IoT and Embedded systems into mobile applications more.